ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network.md

 }
 ```

-Note that '''genesis''' and '''head''' have the same value since there is no block yet in the blockchain, but '''genesis'''.
+Note that `genesis` and `head` have the same value since there is no block yet in the blockchain, but `genesis`.

 If we only get the enode, type the following command: